mustafacc/SiEPIC_Photonics_Package/README.md

 </p>

 # SiEPIC_Photonics_Package
-A Python (v3.6.5) package that provides a set of basic functions commonly used by the UBC photonics group.
+A Python (v3.6.5) package that provides a set of basic functions commonly used in integrated photonics.

 ## Functions
 * **calibrate**